FredHutch/pgMAP_pipeline/README.md

 # To Do

-* add new folders/file locations to git and commit

-* figure out how to fix moving demuxed fastqs => new name causing it to rerun the whole pipeline because the output from demux_fastqs rule is not there

 * fix whatever is going on with counter_efficient.R to produce incorrect output
   * confirm I'm not going to have the same issue as above

 * read Vince Buffalo's snakemake guide

+* figure out rule all - what do I actually need to include here? where should I define wildcards if not here?

 * remove weird conda files from Snakemake dir